etherealvisage/cpsc301/docs/use_cases.md

 ----------
 * Summary: System user U authenticates with system S via keycard
 * Actor: U
+* Preconditions:
-* Preconditions: U is unauthenticated with S. U possesses valid keycard K and is using a computer with a keycard reader.
+    1. U is unauthenticated with S.
+    2. U possesses valid keycard K and is using a computer with a keycard reader.
 * Postconditions: U is authenticated with S
 * Main success scenario:
     1. U inserts K into hardware reader.
-    2. U's system recognizes K's insertion and launches the web browser.
+    2. U's system recognizes K's insertion and launches web browser.
     3. The browser automatically submits a login request to S using K's credentials.
     4. S creates a new session for U, sets cookie corresponding to session on U's browser, and sends U to the dashboard.
     5. Dashboard renders in U's browser.
 U begins using S.